kingborehaha/DS-Gadget/README.md

 ## Installing

-* Extract contents of zip archive to it's own folder.
+* Extract contents of zip archive to its own folder.
 You may have to run as admin if DS Gadget crashes

 ## Updating

-* If you have a previous version of DS Gadget Local Loader with a Resource folder, there is no need to copy the resource folder over, unless noted in the patch notes.
-This prevents you from overwriting the changes you made and the saved positions you stored.
+* If you have a previous version of DS Gadget Local Loader, you do not need to overwrite the resource folder with the updated resource folder unless specifically mentioned in the patch notes.
+Skipping the resource folder will retain any changes you have made to resources and saved positions.

 ## Features courtesy of Nordgaren
 * Item, Fashion, and Bonfire search